Call for Ideas for 2020

-If you are the maintainer or the user of a Haskell project, and you have an improvement in mind which a student could work on during the summer, please submit an idea here:
+If you are the maintainer or a user of a Haskell project, and you have an improvement in mind which a student could work on during the summer, please submit an idea here:

 For context, Google Summer of Code is a program where Google sponsors students to work on open-source projects during the summer.
-Haskell.org has taken part in this program from 2006 until 2015, and again in 2018.
+Haskell.org has taken part in this program in 2006-2015, and 2018-2019.
 Many important improvements to the ecosystem have been the direct or indirect result of Google Summer of Code projects, and it has also connected new people with the existing community.

 - February 1, 2022 - Google Summer of Code in 2022